 The walleye fishing on Eagle breaks down to basically two seasons.
 From about opening day to the middle of July, most of the walleye are in shallower water.
 You’ll be casting, trolling and drifting in water that’s generally less than twenty feet deep with jigs, spinner rigs, live bait rigs, and crank baits.
 Casting jerk baits and swim baits along weed edges and shorelines is also an exciting way to catch walleye on Eagle.

 Later in the season, the walleye tend to go deeper so fishing main lake points, islands, and shoals is a prime technique.
-Most of the fish are in water twenty feet or deeper so spinner and live bait rigs, as well as vertical jigging are the ticket now.
-In either season, catching walleye is generally extremely easy and unquestionably fun.
+Most of the fish are in water twenty feet or deeper so spinner and live bait rigs, as well as vertical jigging are the

 The muskie fishing on Eagle Lake is legendary.
 Eagle Lake’s muskie are not only abundant, they are big.
 This is one of the few lakes on the planet that holds muskie that will tip the scales over fifty pounds.
 This is not just wishful thinking- they have been caught here before.
 If you want to catch a muskie of a lifetime, Eagle Lake should be at least in your top five choices, if not number one.